…the sword of the Spirit, which is the word of God. Ephesians 6:17

 Matthew 4:4 – Man shall not live by bread alone, but by every word that proceeds from the mouth of God.

 My understanding of this is to take God’s word and consume it, make it a daily consumption, a minute by minute meditation, take a bible and read it so much the book falls apart and then get another bible and do the same thing all over again.
 In 20 years time I want a collection of paper bibles that have been so consumed that they’re losing pages and the text is hard to read because I’ve underlined and re-underlined so many times.
 It’s a stunning invitation: to digest the very words of God and have them become a part of us as food becomes a part of us.
-To have the Word of God build spiritual muscles even as physical food builds spiritual muscle.
-And thankfully in this country it is an invitation that every believer can take up with great ease.
+To have the Word of God build spiritual muscles even as physical food builds physical muscle.